top of page

 Veleda Muller's Biography

-I started the bachelor in Geology in 2011 in the Federal University of Parana, in Curitiba, Brazil, driven by love by nature and mountains.
+I started the bachelor in Geology in 2011 in the Federal University of Parana, Brazil, driven by love for nature and mountains.

-I do research since the first years of my bachelor, working with petrology, geochemistry, and structural geology of the Neoproterozoic metamorphic and igneous complexes of the Southern Ribeira Belt.
+I do research since the first years of my bachelor, working with petrology, geochemistry, and structural geology of the Precambrian Southern Ribeira Belt.

-I did an exchange in the University of Salamanca, Spain, funded by the "Science without borders" brazilian scholarship, and I got to know the European Alpine and Variscan orogenic belts.
+I did an exchange in the University of Salamanca, Spain, funded by the "Science without borders" brazilian scholarship, and I explored the European Alpine and Variscan orogenic belts.

-During my master's, I realized a dream when I started studying the Patagonian Andes.
-I did one first field trip entirely by boat in the Pacific fjords of austral Patagonia, funded by a partnership between the Laboratory of Mineral and Rocks analysis (LAMIR) in Brazil, and the CONYCET, in Chile.
-I studied the metamorphic rocks of the Rocas Verdes Basin and the Magallanes Fold-and-thrust Belt, which resulted in my first paper in Tectonophysics.
+During my master's, I lived the dream of studying the Patagonian Andes.
+I did one field trip by boat in the Pacific fjords of austral Patagonia funded by CONYCET, Chile.
+I studied how the backarc Rocas Verdes Basin was converted into the Magallanes Fold-and-thrust Belt, and published my first paper in Tectonophysics.

-Still during my master's, I did other two field trips to the Torres del Paine National Park, in Chile, to study the carbonatic rocks of Lake Sarmiento and Laguna Amarga, funded by the Project Microbial from LAMIR/UFPR/PETROBRAS.
+I did other two field trips to the Torres del Paine National Park, Chile, to study the carbonatic rocks of Lake Sarmiento and Laguna Amarga, funded by the Project Microbial from LAMIR/PETROBRAS.

 Now in my postdoc in the University of Arizona, USA, I am working in the TANGO project to study the mechanisms of crustal thickening and topographic growth of the Andes using Geodynamic numerical modeling.
 I recently did a field trip to the Central Andes to study the orographic barrier and the fold-and-thrust belts of the Eastern Central Andes, collecting data for low-temperature thermochronology.